merenlab/merenlab.org/tutorials/infant-gut/index.md

 things will look much better:

 [![MaxBin results in collection mode](images/maxbin-collection-refined.png)](images/maxbin-collection-refined.png){:.center-img .width-50}

+By investigating the `Legends` tab you can see that the `source` layer indicates which of the bins has been generated with `anvi-refine`.

 As you can see, even if the initial results from an automatic binning approach contain poorly identified bins, it is possible to improve the final results through refinement steps.